litmuschaos/litmus-docs/website/docs/architecture/overview.md

 ### [Control Plane](control-plane)

-Consists of micro-services responsible for the functioning of the Chaos Center, the web based portal used for creating, scheduling, and monitoring chaos workflows.
+Consists of micro-services responsible for the functioning of the ChaosCenter, the web based portal used for creating, scheduling, and monitoring chaos workflows.

 ### [Execution Plane](execution-plane)